 State Records are not documented for non-game species.

 Iowa law prohibits release of Goldfish into public water, however Goldfish can be used as bait (placed on a hook while fishing).

-Self-sustaining populations of Goldfish can be found in natural standing water habitats along streams and below hatcheries where large populations are maintained by escape.
+Self-sustaining populations of Goldfish can be found in natural standing water along streams and below hatcheries where large populations are maintained by escape.
 They can also be found in large impoundments where they are often used as bait.
-The Goldfish, very tolerate of turbidity and high organic content, can at times be found in the most polluted streams.
-In Iowa, goldfish select fairly specific habitats, sluggish water or pools with abundant vegetation, thus limiting their distribution.
+The Goldfish, very tolerate of turbidity and high organic content, can sometimes be found in the most polluted streams.
+In Iowa, Goldfish select fairly specific habitats, sluggish water or pools with abundant vegetation,limiting their distribution.
 Cultured Goldfish are easy prey for predators because of their showy colors and domesticated nature.

 Superficially, Goldfish look like Common Carp, but several features separate them.
 Goldfish lack barbels on the upper jaw, and the thin-lipped mouth is terminal.
 Body scales on Goldfish do not have the dark spot, and no cross hatching pattern is present.
 Internally, the pharyngeal teeth of Goldfish are arranged along a single row in 4-4 sequence, and they have heavy arches with the crowns at an angle.

 Hybridization with Common Carp is known where both species live in the same waters.
 Spawning takes place from April through August as the female scatters adhesive eggs in shallow, vegetated water at random.
 Large female Goldfish produce over 200,000 eggs.